openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 <div style="padding-bottom: 50px"></div>

-### Advantage and Disadvantage without Attribute Dice
+### Advantage & Disadvantage without Attribute Dice

 When making an action roll without attribute dice, advantage and disadvantage affect the d20.
 For advantage, roll 2d20 and keep the highest.
 For disadvantage, roll 2d20 and keep the lowest.
 Additionally, you cannot accrue advantage or disadvantage greater than 1 in such situations.
 Your character is already so inept at the action that they cannot capitalize on cumulative circumstantial help or hindrances.